Palakkad: Road

 Palakkad City has four Bus Stations includes Palakkad KSRTC bus terminal and three Private Bus stands named Stadium Bus Stand, Municipal Bus stand, and Town Bus Stand.
+Palakkad KSRTC bus terminal is a Kerala state-owned Kerala State Road Transport Corporation (KSRTC) bus station located in the center of the city, offering inter-state and inter-city services.
+The terminal, constructed with 8.1 crores allocated by MLA Shafi Parambil from his asset development fund, is a three-story building.
+The terminal includes amenities such as commercial space, parking for interstate vehicles, street lighting in the adjacent regions, drinking water for commuters, a renovated workshop and yard, restrooms, and other amenities for drivers and conductors.
+The renovated bus terminal was opened to the public on November 10, 2022.

 Demographics

 As per 2011 census, population of Palakkad is 130,955; of which male and female are 63,833 and 67,122 respectively.

 Total literates in Palakkad city are 112,479, of which 56,065 are males while 56,414 are females.
 The average literacy rate of Palakkad city is 94.20 percent of which male and female literacy was 96.83 and 91.73 percent.
 The literacy rate of the Palakkad Metropolitan Area is 92.14%, much higher than the national average of 59.5%.

 Hindus form 68% of the population with 89098 members.
 Muslims constitute 27.9% of the population with 36620 members.
 Christians constitute 3.8% of the population with 5006 members.

 Governance

 Legislature

 Palakkad city is represented in the Kerala State Assembly by two elected members, one from Palakkad Assembly constituency and another from Malampuzha Assembly constituency.
 Palakkad Municipality forms part of Palakkad Assembly Constituency.
-As of 2024, Rahul Mamkootathil is the representative of Palakkad Assembly Constituency and A. Prabhakaran is the representative of Malampuzha Assembly Constituency.
+As of 2026, Ramesh Pisharody of INC is the representative of Palakkad Assembly Constituency and A. Prabhakaran of CPI(M) is the representative of Malampuzha Assembly Constituency.

 The city is also a part of the Palakkad Lok Sabha constituency and elects a member to the Lok Sabha, the lower house of the Parliament of India, every five years.
 The current MP is V. K. Sreekandan of the Indian National Congress.